 When you’re figuring out the budget for your trip, one of the first things you need to work out will be how expensive the Maldives is for accommodation.
 The island getaway has an image of being a honeymooner’s paradise and with that comes high-end hotels with an even higher price tag.

-But you shouldn’t worry too much, there’s actually a range of accommodation on offer in the Maldives meaning a trip there doesn’t have to be as expensive as you might think.
+There’s actually a range of accommodation on offer in the Maldives meaning a trip there doesn’t have to be as expensive as you might think.
 There are laid-back hostels, friendly guest houses, and Airbnbs to choose from.
 And even the chance to stay on a yacht!

 Here’s a more in-depth look at the accommodation options in the Maldives to help you out.